 The procedure in the above figure for requesting e2DCe security for a media stream is now described step-by-step.

-1. IMS UE A sends an SDP Offer for a media stream containing cryptographic information, together with an indication "e2DCe-security for IMS data channel requested by UE", to the P-CSCF (IMS AS).
+1. IMS UE A sends an SDP Offer for a media stream containing cryptographic information, together with an indication "e2DCe-security for IMS data channel requested by UE", to the IMS AS via the P-CSCF .

 For e2DCe protection of IMS data channel the cryptographic information contained in the SDP Offer consists of the fingerprint of the certificate of IMS UE and the tls-id attribute, in accordance with RFC 8841 [48].